LOGIN

 INTERESTED?

-Registration for SPARC is possible at SPARC onboarding events in all regions of Switzerland.
-The exact dates and locations of these events will be published on this website.
+You can register for SPARC at an onboarding event.
+The exact dates and locations are published on the website.

 missing